deeheber/danielle-heberling-dot-xyz/content/blog/upgrading-to-cdk-v2/index.md

 import { FieldLogLevel, GraphqlApi, Schema } from '@aws-cdk/aws-appsync-alpha';
 ```

-## Bootstrap your environment for v2
+## Step 4: Bootstrap your environment for v2
-If you've previously been working with v1, you'll need to re-bootstrap your environment so a deploy works for v2.
+If you've previously been working with v1, you'll need to re-bootstrap your environment so you can deploy using CDK v2.

 To do this run the following in your console after you've installed CDK v2 on your machine.